 Hiking as a metaphor for (summer) writing

-This post is a replacement for an earlier 2014 version which included references to “binge writing” which we no longer believe is a good metaphor to use due to its trivialisation of eating disorders.
-It has been completely revised and retitled for republishing and the old version has been privately archived before deletion.
+This post is a combination of 2 older posts, replacing a similarly titled but shorter version, and an earlier 2014 version which included references to “binge writing” which we no longer believe is a good metaphor to use due to its trivialisation of eating disorders.
+It has been completely revised and retitled for republishing and the old versions have been privately archived before deletion.